emilyliza/practice_repo/README.md

 To run tests locally, we'll also need .env-test installed with a copy of the values in the "install configs" section.
 However, use a test db when running tests at the tests clear out the entire contents to run tests from scratch.
-DOT NOT TEST ON ANY REAL DATA!!!!
+DO NOT TEST ON ANY REAL DATA!!!!
 You can copy the above and simply change the MONGO_URI!
 E.g.,

 ```
 MONGO_URI=mongodb://localhost:27017/chargeback-TEST